Eyelid problems are common and rarely serious, but see your GP if you're worried or your eye is particularly uncomfortable.

 It covers possible causes for the following eyelid problems, plus specific advice about what to do.
 You can find out about:

 Swollen eyelid or eyelid cyst

-It's quite common for the upper or lower lid to become swollen due to the formation of a meibomian cyst (also called a chalazion).
+It's quite common for the upper or lower eyelid to become swollen because of a meibomian cyst (also called a chalazion).
 This occurs when the glands in the eyelid become blocked.

-Meibomian cysts vary in size, from just visible to the size of a grape.
+These cysts vary in size, from barely visible to the size of a grape.
 They usually take weeks to develop.
-They're not particularly painful, but will become red and painful if infected.
+They're not usually painful, but can become red and painful if infected.

-Usually, these cysts come and go by themselves, although they may take a few months to get better.
-You can help them heal by holding a clean flannel warmed in hot water to the closed eye for five minutes.
-Repeat this three to four times a day for two weeks.
+The cysts can come and go by themselves, although they may take a few months to get better.
+You can help them heal by holding a clean flannel warmed in hot water to the closed eye for five minutes, and repeating this three to four times a day for up to four weeks.

-Speak to your GP if you have a large cyst that doesn't clear up after a couple of months.
-They can refer you to have it surgically drained.
+Speak to your GP if you have a cyst that doesn't clear up after a month.
+They can refer you to have it drained through a small incision (cut).
 This is a simple procedure carried out under local anaesthetic (your eye area will be numbed).
-It takes just five minutes and doesn't leave a scar.
+It takes just a few minutes and rarely leaves a scar.

 Also see your GP if the cyst becomes infected because you may need to take antibiotics to prevent a deep lid infection (cellulitis).

-Other causes of lid swelling are rare.
-These include; an allergic reaction, shingles on the face and eye (usually with a rash), and other rare eye problems, which would cause other symptoms such as loss of vision.
+Other causes of lid swelling include an allergic reaction and shingles on the face and eye (usually with a rash), but these are less common.

-Gritty, itchy or flaky lids are irritating, but rarely serious.
-You can reduce the irritation by keeping the lid clean and using artificial tears if your eyes are dry.
-Read about treating blepharitis.
+These conditions can be irritating, but are rarely serious.
+You can reduce the irritation by keeping the eyelids clean and using artificial tears if your eyes are dry.
+Read about treating blepharitis and treating dry eyes.

-Contact dermatitis is another possible cause of itchy or flaky lids.
-This is a type of eczema triggered when the skin comes into contact with something you are irritated by or allergic to.
-For example, your eyelids may be sore and itchy because you're allergic to the eye shadow you've been using or because you've been touching your eyes with fingers painted with nail polish.
+Contact dermatitis is another possible cause of itchy or flaky eyelids.
+This is a type of eczema triggered when the skin comes into contact with something you are irritated by or allergic to, such as make-up.
 The condition usually clears up after you stop using the substance your skin is reacting to.

-Just like anywhere else on the skin, lumps can occur on the eyelids.
-Many lumps are simple cysts (see above).
+Just like anywhere else on the skin, lumps can occur on or around the eyelids.
+Many lumps are simple cysts or styes (see above).

 As you get older, it's quite common to have excess skin above the upper eyelids that can overhang and block your vision.
+This is called dermatochalasis.
 If it affects your vision, surgery may be considered to remove the excess skin (blepharoplasty).

-If the edge of your upper lid droops down, reducing eye opening, it's called ptosis.
-Ptosis is usually age-related and develops slowly.
+If the edge of your upper lid droops down over your eye, it's called ptosis.
+This is usually age-related and develops slowly.
 Surgery may be needed if the edge of the lid droops so much your vision is affected.

 In rare cases, ptosis isn't related to age and may be caused by serious conditions such as myasthenia gravis or a brain tumour.
 In these cases, it's likely there would be other symptoms too.

 See your GP immediately if ptosis comes on rapidly, over days or weeks, or if it's associated with other symptoms, such as a headache, loss of vision or a change in the size of the pupil (the black dot at the centre of the eye).

 Lower eyelid that rolls outwards (ectropion)

 As you get older, one or both lower eyelids can sometimes droop away from the eye and turn outwards.
 This is known as an ectropion.

 Eyelids that roll inwards (entropion)

 Severe entropion can be painful and cause vision loss by damaging the cornea.
-A corneal ulcer can form and become infected.
+Occasionally, a corneal ulcer can form and become infected.
 Surgery may be needed to correct entropion if it's posing a risk to the health of your eye or is causing considerable discomfort.
-This is carried out under local anaesthetic and usually takes less than an hour.
+This is carried out under local anaesthetic.

 If you have entropion, you should discuss your treatment options with your GP.
-Consult your GP immediately if your eye becomes painful, red and you lose vision.
+Consult your GP immediately if your eye becomes painful and red and your vision is affected.